annaharri89/stitchCounterV2/README.md

 - provide an FAQ in the settings
 - add progress bar, description, and photo preview to library preview
 - handle horizontal vs portrait in compose
-- color theme using compose themes, you can choose your theme
 - share your project to social media (can I do this without a server? considering I want to add photos)
-- color theme using compose themes, you can choose your theme
 - lots of accessibility features
 - allow users to sort by more than project title, more than ascending, also descending
 - make it so you can delete a project or multiple projects after confirming you want to delete them
 - make it so the user can select if it's "Rows" or "Rounds for each project"
 - bug: the counter projects lose progress if you go directly to the library page
-- once you've solidified the color scheme, make sure three button navigation phones looks right
 - make sure you're handling the db correctly, does it need closed at any point?
-- maybe I should have a set up intro for new users where they get to choose whether to use the default color scheme or to choose their own color scheme?
 - do I need shared preferences at all in different view models or anything like that?
 If so I should implement dagger injection and provide the shared preferences stuff
 - make sure each file has the copy right Anna Harrison stuff
-- make the theme changing screen have a boxes with the colors like on the website you found the colors on and when you tap them they change the theme
-- if colors need to be different between the themes, you can do a getXColor function that returns the right colors (like if the gradient needs to be different than the norm or whatever)
-- make enum for all theme names and use it to get custom colors if needed and also to load up the correct color on app launch
 - put the clickable on the surface of the list items, instead of the colum or whereever it is, so the whole thing highlights
 - put the old app on the nav bar (not permanently)